Embassy of the Philippines, Stockholm: History

 At the time, the embassy exercised jurisdiction over the Baltic states, which was subsequently transferred to the Philippine Embassy in Warsaw, and Sweden was placed under the jurisdiction of the Philippine Embassy in Oslo, which conducted monthly consular outreach visits.
 While there was no resident embassy in Sweden, relations were conducted through a reopened honorary consulate, led by Erik Belfrage, who led efforts to reopen the embassy.

 By 2019, the Philippine government had begun considering reopening a resident mission in Sweden owing to deepening relations between the two countries, and Foreign Affairs Secretary Teodoro Locsin Jr. announced that the Philippine Embassy in Stockholm would reopen, part of an expansion of the country's diplomatic presence under Aquino's successor, Rodrigo Duterte.
 Later that year, a landing team arrived to set up the new embassy, and on May 15, 2020, the embassy was reopened to the public, four years after Sweden reopened its embassy in Manila.
 The embassy's reopening, however, was overshadowed by Belfrage's death the month before due to COVID-19 amidst a pandemic of the disease.

 After initially operating from temporary offices along Olof Palme Street in central Stockholm, the embassy moved to a new, permanent chancery on the island of Lidingö on November 1, 2020.
-Its jurisdiction was subsequently reduced to cover Sweden only with the reopening of the Philippine Embassy in Helsinki on October 4, 2024.
+With the reopening of the Philippine Embassy in Helsinki, the Embassy’s lost jurisdiction over Finland.
+In 2025, the jurisdicition over Latvia was transferred from the Embassy of the Philippines in Warsaw to the Embassy of the Philippines in Sweden, with Ambassador Patrick A. Chuasoto presenting his Letters of Credence to Latvian President Edgars Rinkēvičs on 19 September 2025.

 Staff and activities

 The Philippine Embassy in Stockholm is headed by Ambassador Patrick A. Chuasoto, who was appointed to the position by President Bongbong Marcos on November 16, 2024.
-Prior to his appointment as ambassador, Chuasoto, a career diplomat, served on the Advisory Committee on Administrative and Budgetary Questions of the United Nations, and prior to that served as Deputy Chief of Mission at the Philippine Embassy in Washington, D.C.
+Prior to his appointment as ambassador, Chuasoto, a career diplomat, was Assistant Secretary for Policy Planning in the Department of Foreign Affairs and prior to that served as Chargé d'Affaires/Deputy Chief of Mission at the Philippine Embassy in Washington, D.C.
 His appointment was confirmed by the Commission on Appointments on February 4, 2025, and he presented his credentials to King Carl XVI Gustaf on April 29, 2025.

-The embassy currently serves 15,000 Filipinos in Sweden.
+The embassy currently serves 30,000 Filipinos in Sweden and 300 Filipinos in Latvia.
 Passport renewals were initially still handled by the Philippine Embassy in Oslo, ostensibly due to delays in receiving passport issuing equipment due to the COVID-19 pandemic, although it was able to handle all other consular transactions.
 The embassy officially began accepting passport applications on August 24, 2020.